parisba/SAConEU19/SAConBerlin2019_presentation.md

 # What does 'software architecture' mean?
 # **Software Engineer**

-^ People who said they were primarily Software Engineers next..
+^ PARIS: People who said they were primarily Software Engineers next..

 ---